pavelkuligin/chart/README.md

 **Steps**

+1. Create Artboard in Sketch file.
+2. Draw Rectangle on Artboard.
-1. Copy numeric or use random data.
+3. Copy numeric or use random data.
+You can select a few strings of numbers to create a few lines, areas, bars or sparklines.
+Supported formats:
+   — 10, 12, 14, 16;
+   — 5.3, 7.9, 15.3, 20.1;
+   — 25%, 30%, 10%, 35%;
+   — row in Google Sheets or Excel.
-2. Select Rectangle on Sketch Artboard.
+4. Select Rectangle on Sketch Artboard.
-3. Create Chart :-)
+5. Create Chart :-)

 ### Install